vermaarnish/restaurant-front-page/README.md

 It shows restuarant's welcome page.
-It has been made by using html ans css.
+It has been made by using HTML and CSS.